BalzaniEdoardo/PGAM/Readme.md

 # Setup
-The package was implemented on macOS (Monterey version 12.5.1), and tested on Linux (RHEL version 8.4) and Windows 10.
+The package was implemented on macOS (Monterey version 12.5.1) and tested on Linux (RHEL version 8.4) and Windows 10.
 It requires python (>=3.6), and R (>= 3.6).

-Below we will provide two recomanded ways of setting up the package:
+Below we will provide two recommended ways of setting up the package:

-1. Install all software requirerments and create a dedicated [conda environment](#conda-environment)
+1. Install all software requirements and create a dedicated [conda environment](#conda-environment)
 2. Download and run a [Docker image](#docker-image).

 ## Conda environment